An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Spelling variations of this family name include: Traina, Trano, Traino, Trana and others.

-First found in Messina, formerly Promontorium or Pelorum, a city of Sicily and capital of the province of Messina.
+First found in Messina (Sicilian: Missina; Latin: Messana), capital of the Italian province of Messina.
 Its history begins in 397 B.C.
 After a checkered history the Saracens took it in 831, and the Normans in 1061.
 It was host to the crusaders in 1190.
 Garibaldi landed in 1860 and it was the last city to be made a part of united Italy.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

 This web page shows only a small excerpt of our Trina research.
 Another 333 words(24 lines of text) are included under the topic Early Trina History in all our PDF Extended History products.